Locked Down (film)

-Locked Down is a 2021 American romantic comedy heist film directed by Doug Liman and written by Steven Knight.
+Locked Down is a 2021 romantic comedy heist film directed by Doug Liman and written by Steven Knight.
 The film stars Anne Hathaway and Chiwetel Ejiofor, with Stephen Merchant, Mindy Kaling, Lucy Boynton, Mark Gatiss, Claes Bang, Ben Stiller, and Ben Kingsley in supporting roles.

-Locked Down follows a couple who plan to execute a heist of a jewelry store.
+Locked Down follows a couple who plan to execute a jewelry heist.
 It was written, financed, and filmed entirely during the COVID-19 pandemic.
 The film was released in the United States on January 14, 2021, on HBO Max, and received mixed reviews from critics.

-The film was removed from HBO Max in August 2022.
+The film was removed from HBO Max in July 2022.